It would be nice for once if the advice doctors gave their patients made sense and didn’t seem to change all the time!

 The more nuts women ate in pregnancy, the less likely their child was to be allergic to nuts.

 There are studies showing that avoiding nuts in pregnancy actually increases the child’s risk of nut allergy.
 This is a complete turn around from the American Academy of Pediatrics position in 2000, where they recommended pregnant women avoid peanuts and tree nuts while pregnant, nursing and to avoid exposing their children to peanuts and nuts until age 3.

 Is There Any Medical Logic to This New Recommendation?

 Actually, there are some recent studies that help us to see that we were looking at this problem the wrong way.

 Dr. Gideon Lack MD, a pediatrician in England, has shown interesting data comparing Jewish children with peanut allergy in London, New York, and Israel.
 He found that Israel had significantly less peanut allergy than their comparable peers in New York and London.

 Dr. Lack attributed the difference to the fact that Israeli mothers typically give their infants Bamba, a snack with a type of nut paste.
-The thinking is that by introducing the nuts and peanuts at an early age, immune tolerance in induced and makes the child less likely to develop the nut allergies later in childhood.
+The thinking is that by introducing the nuts and peanuts at an early age, immune tolerance is induced and makes the child less likely to develop nut allergies later in childhood.

 Interestingly, this concept is being seen in other types of allergies.
 For example, animal allergy studies are showing that if an infant is exposed to an animal, dog or cat, early in life, they are less likely to become allergic.
-After the age of 3, the child’s immune system is on course of either developing allergies or not.
+After the age of 3, the child’s immune system is on the course of either developing allergies or not.